 Geoffrey Stackhouse, Managing Director, Clarity Solutions

-Every journalist knows that truth is the first casualty of war.
+Every journalist knows that truth is often the first casualty of war.

 And we have seen daily proof in Australia and around the world.
 Particularly with MH17 and the Hamas/Israel conflict played out in our mainstream media and social media.